-2. An ability to apply knowledge of mathematics, science, and basic engineering topics that include statics, dynamics, fluid mechanics, solid mechanics, and probability and statistics;
+2. An ability to apply knowledge of mathematics, science, and basic engineering topics that include statics, dynamics, fluid mechanics, and probability and statistics

-5. An ability to use the techniques, skills, and latest engineering tools necessary for ocean and resources engineering practice;
+5. An ability to use the techniques, skills, and latest engineering tools necessary for ocean and resources engineering problems

-11. An awareness of the latest research and contemporary issues in and beyond the marine community, and;
+11. An awareness of the latest research and contemporary issues in and beyond the marine community

 UHM Catalog.
 Page Number: